GO7-WorldTicket/docs/ota/endpoints/download_tickets.md

 ### Download a specific ticket

-The following endpoint can be used to download a ticket (pdf file) of a ticket within a booking.
+The following endpoint can be used to download a ticket (pdf file) within a booking.

 **Endpoint:** `/tickets/confirmation/{bookingReference}/download/passenger-segment`
 **Method:** `GET`